Analyzing Rocket Companies's Unusual Options Activity | Benzinga

 Analyzing Rocket Companies's Unusual Options Activity

-Rocket Companies (NYSE:RKT) shares experienced unusual options activity on Friday.
-The stock price moved down to $17.41 following the option alert.
+Rocket Companies (NYSE:RKT) shares experienced unusual options activity on Thursday.
+The stock price moved up to $17.59 following the option alert.

 - Option Type: SWEEP